 We tell kids all the time “don’t cheat,” but often when we make remarks around cheating it is simply that — just don’t do it.
 What is often missing, ironically, are the deeper discussions around why cheating is bad.
-What are the consequences for those who have been victims of cheating?
+What are the consequences for those who have been victims of sports cheating?
 Or, seemingly everybody cheats, so what’s the big deal if I do it, too?
 For most kids, the decision whether or not to cheat revolves largely around the chances of being caught — in other words, if the risk for cheating is low the chance for cheating increases, and if the chance of being caught is high fewer kids contemplate cheating.
 This week, however, former professional pitcher Mike Bolsinger has provided a very stark reality to one of the biggest concerns to any athlete being cheated against – the risk of losing a job because the competition cheated.

 Morals and cheating